 The Doctor is joined by two companions named Chris Cwej and Roz Forrester.
-These two are former Adjudicators (policemen) who featured in the New Adventures novels that started with ‘Original Sin’.
+These two are former Adjudicators (futuristic policemen) that featured in the New Adventures novels that started with ‘Original Sin’.

 Travis Oliver stars as Chris Cwej.
 Travis has appeared in ‘Doctor Who’ before in the new series episode ‘Gridlock’.
 Chris is a blond-haired man and is this bisexual character travelling in the TARDIS.